mas-bandwidth/netcode/BUILDING.md

     premake5 test           // build and run unit tests

-    premake5 server         // build run a netcode.io server on localhost on UDP port 40000
+    premake5 server         // build run a netcode server on localhost on UDP port 40000

-    premake5 client         // build and run a netcode.io client that connects to the server running on localhost
+    premake5 client         // build and run a netcode client that connects to the server running on localhost

-    premake5 stress         // connect 256 netcode.io clients to a running server as a stress test
+    premake5 stress         // connect 256 netcode clients to a running server as a stress test

-If you have questions please create an issue at http://www.netcode.io and I'll do my best to help you out.
+If you have questions please create an issue at https://github.com/networkprotocol/netcode and I'll do my best to help you out.

 cheers